MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamresumeioactual.md

 ### -param ObjectTag [in, optional]

-An optional Tag that is a driver-defined value that the framework includes with diagnostic tracing.
+An optional tag that is a driver-defined value that the framework includes with diagnostic tracing.

 ### -param Line [in]

-The Line number in the driver code that can be displayed for diagnostic purposes.
+The line number in the driver code that can be displayed for diagnostic purposes.

 ### -param File [in]